-In the beginning there was COPY, a DOS command to copy files.
-It was fine for simple tasks, but once people had hard drives full of files, it started to show its limits.
+In the beginning there was COPY, a DOS command to copy files one file at a time.
+It was fine for simple tasks, but once people had hard drives full of files, it started to show its limits since it was designed to run on original IBM PC computers with small amounts of memory.
 Microsoft’s solution was XCOPY, which extended COPY’s capabilities.
 Get it?

 Today, the most important thing XCOPY added was the ability to copy subdirectories.

 Once we got into corporate environments with networks full of servers, XCOPY started to show its limits.
 Along came ROBOCOPY, which added infinity minus one features.
 To me, the most important things it added were the ability to skip files that were already in place and to pick up and resume an interrupted copy where it left off.
 That way if the network connection dropped in the middle of copying half a gig of data, you didn’t have to start over.
 It also does hundreds of other things you might want to do, and hundreds of other things you never knew anyone would ever need to do.

 That’s why ROBOCOPY is controversial.
 It’s one of the most powerful pieces of software Microsoft ever wrote.
 But I can think of maybe half a dozen pieces of software Microsoft wrote that people hate more.
 Microsoft Bob.
 Windows ME.
 Vista.
 Windows 8.
 Windows 8.1.
 And perhaps Microsoft Project.
 Those things you never knew anyone would ever need or want to do can bite you if you accidentally choose to do one of them.